Natural Resources Restoration Projects

 Vadnais-Snail Lakes Regional Park

-Snail Lake Woodland Restoration Project
+Snail Lake Woodland Restoration

 The project is located south of Snail Lake Road and north of Gramsie Road within the city of Shoreview, Minnesota and lies within the Vadnais-Snail Lakes Regional Park system.
 The site is approximately 63 acres and consists of six land cover class restoration areas (see project map for details).
-The project began in winter of 2018/2019 and will last until summer 2021.
+The project began in winter of 2018/2019 and ended in summer 2021.
 The Ramsey-Washington Metro Watershed District and Ramsey County teamed up to restore the forest and wetland buffer habitat.
 This area supports one of the largest oak forest and associated wetland habitats in the region.
 Over the last several years, it has been degraded by invasive vegetation, flooding and erosion.
 With funding from a DNR Conservation Partners Legacy Grant, this multi-year project is designed to create more healthy and resilient forest and wetland ecosystems.
 For more information about the wetland buffer restoration location and timeline, please visit Ramsey-Washington Metro Watershed District's information page.

 - View project map (PDF)